devJoaoFerreira/42Piscine/README.md

 # 42Piscine
-All the work i did during the Piscine at 42 Lisboa
+All the prjects i did during the 4 week Piscine at 42 Lisboa

+(ex04 from project C07 did not pass on Moulinette)